 You’ll notice that many of the older style icons have adopted some element of classic style, whether it’s a classic black and white color combo (Carolina Herrera) or classic clothing items like blazers and clean denim (Emmanuelle Alt).
-If classic style is the base of your style, feel free to add to it, whether it’s bohemian, preppy, casual, or even trendy, if that’s what makes you you!
+If classic style is the base of your style, feel free to add to it, whether it’s bohemian, preppy, casual, or even trendy, if that’s what makes you who you are!

 Should a woman over 50 wear bright colors?

 Well, that is up to you.
 If you like bright colors, then go for it!
-A few things to keep in mind, however – I’d recommend finding brighter hues that are flattering to your skin tone.
-I’m sure you’ve heard about the terms spring, summer, autumn, or winter and this fun quiz can help you to find the right colors.
+There are a few things to remember, however.
+I’d recommend finding brighter hues that flatter your skin tone.
+I’m sure you’ve heard about the terms spring, summer, autumn, or winter, and this resource can help you to find the right colors.

-Secondly, I’d recommend limiting your bright colors in order to achieve a classic style.
+Secondly, I’d recommend limiting your bright colors to achieve a classic style.
 Bring bold colors in through accessories and select items, but I’d try to avoid a head-to-toe neon look.

 Best clothes for women over 50 years old

 Women of all ages can wear a pencil skirt, but a pencil cut is especially best for women over 50 as it can be the most flattering.
 Whether you’re a pear shape, an apple, or a rectangle, this curve-hugging skirt is a must-have in your wardrobe.
-Pencil skirts are usually made of stretchy material and although they look tight, they’re actually very comfortable to wear.
+Pencil skirts are usually made of stretchy material, and although they look tight, they’re very comfortable to wear.
 You can find these feminine and polished pieces at places like J.Crew, Ann Taylor, and Loft.

-You can pair it with clothing pieces such as a button-down blouse or a tank top and jacket, and some pointed shoes.
-Depending on your height and body type, play around with the length of the pencil skirt as even a few inches shorter or longer can make a world of difference for the overall look.
+You can pair it with clothing pieces such as a button-down blouse, a tank top, a jacket, and pointed shoes.
+Depending on your height and body type, play around with the length of the pencil skirt, as even a few inches shorter or longer can make a world of difference for the overall look.